 The Autumn Night Sky

 As we move into autumn, the time changes, and it starts to get dark earlier.
 It is a great time to go stargazing.
-Here are a few notes taken from two earlier FAS Astronomers Blogs.
+Here are a few notes taken from two earlier FAS Astronomers Blogs on what to look for in October, November, and December.

 The Night Sky